 Don’t be tempted by short, quick and easy apprenticeships.
 Search for one that’ll last long enough to teach you all the proper skills you’ll need to be successful.
 Tattooing goes beyond just the physical act of tattooing.

 You should definitely be learning about needle making, stencil creation and prep work.
 You also need to learn sterilization, proper cleaning methods and even business management.
 This takes time and practice.
 Don’t take the easy way out.
 A good mentor won’t let you begin tattooing until you’ve mastered every other part of the job.

 How to Land a Tattoo Apprenticeship

 A tattoo apprenticeship is your ticket into the tattooing industry.
-You need to impress your potential mentor and show off your raw talent.
+You need to impress your potential mentor and show off your raw talent, most of the time for free.
 You don’t have to be certified to be considered for an apprenticeship — an artist may like your work and think you have potential based on that alone.

 To impress your prospective mentor with your artistic abilities, you need to bring a portfolio of your work.
 This can be portraits, paintings, or even sculptures, if that’s something you do.
 This is the most crucial part, so make sure your portfolio is top-notch.
 Your portfolio is your resume, here.

 Keep in mind that no tattoo artist will want to teach you how to draw.
 They’ll only teach you how to tattoo.
 If you don’t have an extensive portfolio ready, you need to start drawing every day and building your portfolio.

 To build up your portfolio, draw things you’d want to tattoo.
 This will reflect your style and allow the tattoo artist to gauge your skill level.

 Aside from the knowledge and experience you’ll get, apprenticeships are necessary if you legally want to work as a tattoo artist.
 Most states require a tattoo artist to have a license.
 These licenses require training, and one of the few ways you can get graining is through an apprenticeship.